 Dr. Cekleniak’s areas of clinical interest include embryology, age-related infertility, and diminished ovarian reserve.
 Her research has focused on the maturation of human eggs in the laboratory, and she is the principal author of one of the seminal research papers in the field of infertility.
 Dr. Cekleniak’s professional affiliations include the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, and the Society of Reproductive Endocrinology and Infertility.

-Dr. Cekleniak shares a busy household with her husband Randy and their three young children.
+Dr. Cekleniak shares a busy household with her husband Randy and their three children.